tdinev/clojure-container-ide/README.md

 docker run -it --name clojure-dev clojure-ide
 ```

-The container will be called `clojure-dev`.
+The container will be called `clojure-dev` in this case.

 ### Use the container